 Situated in the Idaho Law and Justice Learning Center (ILJLC), the Boise location is adjacent to the Idaho State Capitol, Idaho Supreme Court and Idaho State Bar.
 The ILJLC also houses the Idaho State Law Library, which provides attorneys, judges and students a vast array of resources for legal research.

 Clinics offer valuable practical experience, which gives students a head start in their legal career.
-The following are available at the Boise location: Family Justice Clinic and Small Business Legal Clinic.
+The following are available on the Boise campus: Economic Development Clinic, Tax Clinic and Small Business Legal Clinic.

 Semester in Practice

 Boise and the Treasure Valley provide third-year law students semester-in-practice opportunities in various fields of law.
 The experience gives students hands-on practical training with approved public agencies and nonprofit organizations that benefit from their talent and enthusiasm.

 Boise is the hub of Idaho’s economic and government activity but has a relatively small population of approximately 200,000 people.
 Boise offers art galleries, museums, opera, a Shakespeare Festival and a music festival.
 The city also has a rich and dynamic downtown area with theater, ballet, a zoo, parks, and first-rate dining and shopping.